 Chicken pairs perfectly with fettuccine alfredo.
 I recommend using chicken breast meat.
 Season it just like you would season the shrimp and cut the chicken into bite-sized pieces if you like.

 This pasta dish is best when served fresh, but if you have leftovers, they will last for 3-4 days in an airtight container in the fridge.
-Keep in mind that reheated shrimp may be a little more tough in texture than freshly cooked shrimp.
+Keep in mind that reheated shrimp may be a little tougher in texture than freshly cooked shrimp.

 I’m certain that you will love this homemade shrimp alfredo recipe even better than the restaurant version!